 DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY DR OLIVER SKIBBE / SCIENCE PHOTO LIBRARY

 Volvox algal colony.
-Light microscopy footage of a colony of the freshwater green alga Volvox globator.
-The colony is a hollow sphere made up from thousands of cells connected by cytoplasmic threads and arranged in a single layer.
-Each cell has two flagella, which point outwards, and are used for locomotion.
-The green spheres within the colony are embryos for daughter colonies, which are produced asexually.
-The diameter of the individual cells is less than 10 micrometres.
+Light microscopy close-up footage panning across a colony of the freshwater green alga Volvox globator.
+The colony is a hollow sphere made up from thousands of cells arranged in a single layer.
+The cells are connected by thin strands of cytoplasm, and each cell has a green chloroplast with a red eyespot and two long flagella used for locomotion.
+Inside the colony, an embryo for a daughter colony is visible.
+The diameter of the somatic (vegetative) cells is less than 10 micrometres.
 A colony can grow to more than 1 millimetre in diameter.
-This colony is not moving freely because it is held in place by a coverslip.

 Model release not required.
 Property release not required.